Jesswhit54/AvailableMentalHealthResources/README.md

 ### *Data_Collection_Under18_Mental_Health_Services.py*

 Import and clean data, merge data with left join creating one dataframe with all variables to vizualize and analyze data.

+This should be run first is imports CSV and runs API to get blah blah

 A. Import CSV file 'Behavioral health service providers by county 2015.csv' from the CDC webpage into dataframe **'mental_health_2015'**.